 Massa upped his game, certainly in the opening stages of the season indeed, there were several occasions when the Brazilian was clearly getting the better of his illustrious teammate.
 However, as his team's spirit wilted in the closing stages of the championship, so too did Massa's.

-Other than the raft of new rules that see all the teams starting with a blank piece of paper in 2014, not least Ferrari and Mercedes, the only teams building their own engines, the decision to bring Kimi Raikkonen back on board is sure to hold our interest.
+Other than the raft of new rules that saw all the teams starting with a blank piece of paper in 2014, not least Ferrari and Mercedes, the only teams building their own engines, the decision to bring Kimi Raikkonen back on board was of particular interest.

-Billed as the 'fire and ice' combo it will be fascinating to see how these two work together, with some pointing to McLaren in 2007 and suggesting it will end in tears.
+Billed as the 'fire and ice' combo we all looked forward to seeing how these two would work together, with some pointing to McLaren in 2007 and suggesting it would similarly end in tears.

-As ever, Luca di Montezemolo has been very vocal in terms of changes he wants to see made to the sport, a ploy many see as a typical smoke and mirrors approach to the failings of his team in recent years.
-Having lost out to the drinks manufacturer again in 2013 and even slipped behind Mercedes, there is much pressure on the Maranello outfit to raise its game.
-Sadly, in our humble opinion, we think that particular train has already moved on and that a major overhaul is needed.
+In 2013, Luca di Montezemolo was extremely vocal in terms of changes he wanted made to the sport, a ploy many saw as a typical smoke and mirrors approach to the failings of his team in recent years.
+Having lost out to the drinks manufacturer again and even slipped behind Mercedes, there was much pressure on the Maranello outfit, and its president, to raise its game.

 That the team, for the first time since 1993, failed to win a single race - and only score two podium finishes - doesn't begin to tell the story of a season in which the Maranello legends finally began to implode.